themeteorchef/writing-a-package/writing-a-package.md

 >
 > PATCH version when you make backwards-compatible bug fixes.

 So, we can start our package at something like `1.0.0` when we release it and update from there.
 For example, say we release `1.0.0` but we find a bug.
 Once we've fixed that bug, we'd bump the version to `1.0.1`.
 Another example could be we add some functionality that works with the existing code (backwards compatible), so we bump it to `1.1.0`.

 Notice that for each "tier," we reset to `0`.
 It's important to note that each version should be "frozen."
 This means that once you've released something at `1.5.0`, the code cannot change without a version bump.
 So if we were to fix a bug in `1.5.0`, we _must_ bump it to `1.5.1`.

 #### Updating Package.js
 Whenever we write a new version of our package (again, to fix a bug or add functionality), we need to make note of our version number in our `package.js` file.
 This is mandatory.
 If we change our code and go to publish it without changing the `version` field in our `Package.describe()` block, Meteor will throw a hissy fit.

 #### Tagging on GitHub
 I can't stress this enough.
 It's super important to _tag your releases on GitHub_.
-Tagging is the act of "marking" a batch of code as a release.
+[Tagging](http://git-scm.com/book/en/v2/Git-Basics-Tagging) is the act of "marking" a batch of code as a release.
 For example, say my code is at `1.8.0` and I make some major changes bumping it to `2.0.0`.
 When I push the changes that make the code `2.0.0` (e.g. we'll say five commits), I can "tag" that point in time as a release.
 Tagging is done directly from Git using the command `git tag -a <version>`.

 In our case, once we've commited some code to master and pushed it, assuming we're at version `2.0.0` we'd tag it by doing:

-<p class="block-header">/path/to/file</p>
+<p class="block-header">Terminal</p>
 ```.lang-bash
 # Step One
 git tag -a 2.0.0